-Agribusinesses around the world have leveraged CropIn’s SmartFarm® to digitise on-field processes for crops such as banana, coffee, cocoa, palm, and rubber, among others.
-The farm management solution has improved visibility over farm activities for the managers and has enabled the organisations to provide the farmers with better inputs and information for quality yield.
+Agribusinesses around the world have leveraged Cropin’s SmartFarm to digitize on-field processes for crops such as banana, coffee, cocoa, palm, and rubber, among others.
+The farm management solution has improved visibility over farm activities for the managers and has enabled the organizations to provide the farmers with better inputs and information for quality yield.

-According to Michael Stamm, a member of gebana’s development team, one of the challenges they were to overcome is the ability to record data in the mobile application from the farms, despite unreliable internet connectivity, particularly in rural areas.
-CropIn’s offline functionality facilitates users to continue capturing data and upload it to the cloud when the user has access to a good internet connection.
+According to Michael Stamm, a member of Gebana’s development team, one of the challenges they were to overcome is the ability to record data in the mobile application from the farms, despite unreliable internet connectivity, particularly in rural areas.
+Cropin’s offline functionality facilitates users to continue capturing data and uploading it to the cloud when the user has access to a good internet connection.

-Learn more about the impact of CropIn’s solution in the case study HERE.
+Learn more about the impact of Cropin’s solution in the case study HERE.

-Likewise, SmartFarm® was the preferred choice of a digital platform for FarmFolks Agro Pvt Ltd, a fresh produce agribusiness in Karnataka, India.
+Likewise, SmartFarm was the preferred choice of a digital platform for FarmFolks Agro Pvt Ltd, a fresh produce agribusiness in Karnataka, India.
 The platform facilitated the enterprise to stipulate the package of practices for their banana plantations in Mysore and guide the farmers in aligning with the same.
-The timely advisories that the farmers received throughout the crop cycle helped the farmers optimise the application of agrochemicals, in terms of the products they use and its quantity, and reduce their cultivation cost significantly.
-CropIn’s end-to-end traceability feature also provided FarmFolks with the opportunity to secure Global G.A.P. certification for the produce, for both domestic and international markets.
+The timely advisories that the farmers received throughout the crop cycle helped the farmers optimize the application of agrochemicals, in terms of the products they use and its quantity, and reduce their cultivation cost significantly.
+Cropin’s end-to-end traceability feature also provided FarmFolks with the opportunity to secure Global G.A.P. certification for the produce, for both domestic and international markets.

-CocoaSense’s integrated offering starts with structured data aggregation and results in predictive and prescriptive intelligence delivered to individual growers (in the form of agronomy advisory), and also to the various actors invested in setting them the farmers up for success.
+CocoaSense’s integrated offering starts with structured data aggregation and results in predictive and prescriptive intelligence delivered to individual growers (in the form of agronomy advisory), and also to the various actors invested in setting the farmers up for success.
 This collaboration offers Cropin the remarkable opportunity to impact every bite of chocolate and other products made of cocoa sourced from farms in Ghana and nearby regions.

-Explore how CropIn adds value to the cocoa value chain HERE.
+Explore how Cropin adds value to the cocoa value chain HERE.

 The objective behind FairChain is to eliminate middlemen from the supply chain and make sure that the farmers receive the best value for the coffee beans they produce.
 With the help of the digital solution, farmers were able to adopt the best farming practices effectively.
 The company was also able to provide adequate support for women farmers and bring about bean-to-cup traceability for an increased premium for the smallholder farmers.

-To get exclusive insights on SmartFarm Plus™ and to discover what more CropIn has to offer for plantation agriculture, talk to our Solutions Expert today!
+To get exclusive insights on SmartFarm Plus and to discover what more Cropn has to offer for plantation agriculture, talk to our Solutions Expert today!